 For most drivers, slowing down or stopping when encountering unfavorable conditions is the obvious thing to do.
 However, rather than taking reasonable precautions, commercial truck drivers often let the pressure of their busy schedules dictate their actions.
 As a result, their negligent driving can lead to unnecessary accidents that cause devastating injuries.

 If you have suffered injuries in a truck accident involving poor road conditions, you might be eligible to claim compensation for your losses.
 The experienced New York truck accident attorneys of Hach & Rose, LLP will work to hold the responsible party accountable so you can recover what you deserve.
 Contact us today at (212) 779-0057 or through our online form for a free consultation to learn more about how we can help you.

 What Types of Poor Road Conditions Lead to Accidents?

-While poor road conditions come in many forms, they all tend to fall into one of two broad categories: poor maintenance and inclement weather.
+While poor road conditions come in many forms, they all fall into one of two broad categories: poor maintenance and inclement weather.